linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 "That's gunshots," a man said on a cellphone video in the nearly half-minute of silence and confusion that followed.
 Then the pop-pop-pop noise resumed.
 And pure terror set in.<br><br>

-For reasons that remain unknown, <a href="https://en.wikipedia.org/wiki/Stephen_Paddock" target="_blank">Stephen Craig Paddock</a> fired on a crowd of 22,000 for 10 minutes unhindered in 40- to 50-round bursts from his 32nd floor room of the <a href="https://en.wikipedia.org/wiki/Mandalay_Bay" target="_blank"> Mandalay Bay Hotel and Casino</a>.
+For reasons that remain unknown,  fired on a crowd of 22,000 for 10 minutes unhindered in 40- to 50-round bursts from his 32nd floor room of the <a href="https://en.wikipedia.org/wiki/Mandalay_Bay" target="_blank"> Mandalay Bay Hotel and Casino</a>.
 Paddock had at least 20 guns and hundreds of rounds of ammunition — some with scopes — in his hotel room, and busted out windows with a hammer-like object to create his sniper's perch roughly hundreds of yards from the <a href="https://en.wikipedia.org/wiki/Route_91_Harvest" target="_blank">Route 91 Harvest Festival of country music</a>.
 Analysis of the shooting video showed Paddock fired a staggering 280 rounds in one 31-second span.<br><br>

 <br>